|

 * Ensure environmental cleanliness.

-Three aspects of manual
+Three aspects of manual soldering are important.

-I) how to operate the soldering iron
+i) how to operate the soldering iron

 ii) how to connect wires to various connecting parts, terminals, etc.;